apoz/flash-cards/Terraform.md

 ## Terraform logging

-Terraform has detailed logs that can be activated setting the TF_LOG env variable to any value.
+Terraform has detailed that can be activated setting the TF_LOG env variable to any value.
 You can set that variable to TRACE,DEBUG,INFO,WARN or ERROR to change the verbosity of the logs.

 There's a TF_LOG_PATH variable also to store the terraform log to the specified log.